Gimpely/PoseEstimation/README.md

 # PoseEstimation
-RaspberryPi / Google CORAL PoseNet project
+RaspberryPi / Google CORAL PoseNet / NodeRed project to control music with geastures on Alexa.